Aghilan/SPA/README.md

 # SPA
 Single Page Application in Javascript

+This is a front end application that consumes data from an API to display product information.
+The user will be able to categorize the product and also sort the products based on Price and Quality.

+Please refer the SPA-UX for the intended design

-A locally running webserver is needed, since the application uses AJAX.
+A locally running webserver is not really needed.
-It will not work if you simply double-click index.html.
+It will also work if you simply double-click index.html.

 You could run a node server or python server.